-To activate an ArcGIS Hub Premium, you must set up a community organization.
-A community organization is a configured ArcGIS Online subscription, in addition to your current ArcGIS Online organization (employee organization).
-These are two separate, but linked organizations.
+To activate ArcGIS Hub Premium, you must set up a community organization.
+A community organization is a configured ArcGIS Online subscription, in addition to your ArcGIS Online organization (employee organization).
+During this process, you will create a community administrator.

 The community organization is specifically designed to manage community accounts for people you want to share content with, but do not want to provide full access to your employee organization.
+These are two separate, but linked, organizations.

 Note:

 If you do not have an ArcGIS Online subscription to serve as your employee organization, you must configure one before you can set up a community organization.
+See Activate subscription for more information.

 Activate a community organization